 Overnight: 3-star Tokyo Inn in Busan or similar

 Following breakfast, enjoy a morning walk at Haeundae Beach – a popular shoreline that includes Folk Square, where traditional Korean games such as seesaw jumping, tug-of-war and wrestling are played.

 Afterward, your guide will drive your group to Beomeosa Temple, Korea’s largest Buddhist temple.
 The complex, situated on the Kumjon-san (Kumjon Mountain) is one of Busan’s main attractions.
 Learn why it is famous for its impressive gate as you look up at the giant carved gatekeepers standing guard at the entrance.

 Pass through the four gates and see the stone pagodas and Beomeosa Daeungjeon, the main temple hall that was rebuilt several times since 1614.
-After learning more about Buddhism and the Silla Dynasty from your guide, board your coach for the 2.5- to 3-hour return to Seoul, where you’ll be dropped off at your own hotel.
+After learning more about Buddhism and the Silla Dynasty from your guide, board your private vehicle for the 2.5- to 3-hour return to Seoul, where you’ll be dropped off at your own hotel.